 I know that there are good hackers who do something good, but, there are bad others who try to stop your business for any reason.
-In this post you will learn simple tips to secure WordPress login page and stay safe.
+In this post, you will learn simple tips to secure the WordPress login page and stay safe.

 Before starting, you should know that you need to protect your password and login details first.
-If you can’t remember complicated passwords, you need to save logins in a locally outside your computer.
-On a paper, for example, to expect bad things, it’s a stupid idea to save passwords in the computer.
+If you can’t remember complicated passwords, you need to save logins locally outside your computer.
+On a paper, for example, to expect bad things, it’s a stupid idea to save passwords on the computer.

-What happens when your antivirus stop working without notifications?
-Or when someone access your laptop?.
+What happens when your antivirus stops working without notifications?
+Or when someone accesses your laptop?.
 So, expect all the bad things, and save your login details in a safe place.

 Create a strong password

 This is the way to secure your WordPress login page.
 It’s not hard to create a strong password for more than 20 characters, you should select a password that you never and will never use on other pages, or websites.
 Make it unique without ”0000” as stupid one does, and add letters, words, numbers, symbols… In other words, make it impossible to remember, you can use one of the password generator tools to create one, then, save it in a safe place.

 Never use “Admin” as a username

-What you should know is that people who try to access your login page will use “admin” as username and generate unlimited password combination.
+What you should know is that people who try to access your login page will use “admin” as a username and generate an unlimited password combination.
 If they’re lucky, they will get access with the exact password.
-So, if you really care about your blog, you should, change your username if it’s “admin”.
+So, if you really care about your blog, you should change your username if it’s “admin”.

 Protect your wp-admin area